shifterbit/fraymakers-api-docs/docs/hscript/Functions.md

 helloFrom("Fraynkie");

 ```
-Functions can also be declared without, specifying types, but it specifying types is always
+Functions can also be declared without, specifying types, but specifying types is always
 recommended as it helps auto-completion provide you with more accurate suggestions.
 ```
 // Function without specifying types